 Hear and resolve claims that expert panel decisions are inconsistent with ICANN’s Bylaws.

-Hear and resolve issues relating to DIDP decisions by ICANN which are inconsistent with ICANN Bylaws.
+Hear and resolve claims that DIDP decisions by ICANN are inconsistent with ICANN’s Bylaws.

 Hear and resolve claims initiated by the Empowered Community with respect to matters reserved to the Empowered Community in the Articles of Incorporation or Bylaws .